Who Should Apply?

 The application process consists of the following entirely via our website:

 Please be sure you have read the program commitments above prior to applying.
-We also strongly encourage that you view our information sessions, as it is the best way to learn whether this program is the right fit for you at this time in your career.
+We also strongly encourage that you attend one of our information sessions, as it is the best way to learn whether this program is the right fit for you at this time in your career.